jwadolowski/cookbook-cq/README.md

 * packages are automatically downloaded from remote (`http://`, `https://`) or local (`file://`) sources.
 If HTTP(S) source requires basic auth it is also supported (`http_user` and `http_pass` respectively for user and password)
-* be default all packages are downloaded to Chef's cache (`/var/chef/cache`), but it can be easily reconfigured (`node['cq']['package_cache']`)
+* by default all packages are downloaded to Chef's cache (`/var/chef/cache`), but it can be easily reconfigured (`node['cq']['package_cache']`)
 * `cq_package` resource is version aware, so defined actions are always executed for given package version
-* installation process is considered finished only when both "foreground" (Package Manager) and the "background" (OSGi bundle/component restarts) ones are over - no more 'wait until you see MESSAGE_X in `error.log` file'
+* installation process is considered finished only when both "foreground" (Package Manager) and "background" (OSGi bundle/component restarts) ones are over - no more 'wait until you see MESSAGE_X in `error.log` file'

 ### Actions